 More Than a Coach

-Coaches teach the skills and spirit that define a true athlete.
-Coaches are role models and character-builders.
+Coaches teach the skills, attitude, values and spirit that define a true athlete.
+They are role models and character-builders both on and off the field of play.

-Special Olympics coaches go even further—they help athletes with intellectual disabilities find their own strengths and abilities.
-They also show them how to build upon those strengths and improve every day.
+Special Olympics coaches go even further—they support athletes with intellectual disabilities to discover their own strengths and abilities.
+They encourage them and challenge them to build upon those strengths and improve every day.

 As a Special Olympics coach, you bring enthusiasm, commitment and a positive attitude to each practice, event and competition.
-You will enrich the lives of our athletes in many life-changing ways.
-The skills and confidence an athlete learns through sports have a long and lasting effect.
-They can help an athlete succeed in school or even find a job.
+You will enrich the lives of your athletes in many life-changing ways.
+The skills and confidence that an athlete learns through sports have a long and lasting effect.
+They can help them succeed in school, get a job and find confidence in social situations and in life.

 Coaches also get a lot in return.
 They get to know athletes who inspire—athletes who are brave and determined, despite the odds against them.
 Coaches become more than teachers, mentors and role models—they are seen as leaders in the community.

-We partner with sports organizations to provide the highest and most up-to-date level of coaching knowledge.
+We partner with sports organizations and federations to support our coaches to access the best coaching resources and knowledge.

 Become a Coach